owntheweb/static-nextjs-blog/posts/2014/drupalcon-austin-2014.md

 One area I'd like to focus on for upcoming Space Foundation projects is the customers' purchasing experience.
 It's also the scariest topic as it involves PCI compliance, transfer and/or storage of personal information, user accounts, all involving much more attention and responsibility.
 But this is not a reason to avoid such things, especially with increased ROI potential.
 With a vision to have users experience seamless purchases, a login area, purchase history, profiles and a way to keep people engaged after purchases, I want to go there!

 Short term, I found some ways to better connect our current systems post-purchase for basic user accounts to be created using custom module and database exports (omitting the bulk of personal info).
-Long term, I found a [great white paper](https://drupalpcicompliance.org) on how to work through PCI compliance requirements via a Drupal site.
+Long term, I found a [great white paper] *-link archived-* on how to work through PCI compliance requirements via a Drupal site.
 I also met some people that could help with a more robust set of solutions for contacts, emails, payments, etc. that keep our sites connected but not storing all the personal stuff (oh man, plenty of discussions to be had everywhere soon!).
 It was great to have so many people with similar challenges and solutions together in one place, not so accessible outside of an event like DrupalCon.

 #### Drupal Commerce